-Bennetts run two bereavement support groups and host regular Grief Journey courses throughout the year (many of the staff members have been trained by Dr. Bill Webster).
+Bennetts run two bereavement support groups, many of the staff members have been trained by Dr. Bill Webster, Director of Grief Journey.
 The first bereavement support group has been running since 2007 and is open to everyone of all ages.
-Members recently renamed the group New Era, and it is very much run by the members (with support from Bennetts staff members Janet and Bridget), organising regular outings as well as monthly meetings in a local church hall.
+Members recently renamed the group New Era, and it is very much run by the members (with support from Bennetts staff members), organising regular outings as well as monthly meetings in a local church hall.

 The second group, Our Grieving Hearts, was set up in 2011 for parents who have lost children.
-This group is facilitated by Bridget, whose daughter Emily died in 2012 and the newest group, Tiny Stars, is for families bereaved by miscarriage and stillbirth.
-Tiny Stars is run by Leigh, who has personal experience of losing children by miscarriage.
+This group is facilitated by Bridget, whose daughter Emily died in 2012.
 Both the bereavement support groups are open to anyone who would like to attend, whether or not Bennetts carried out the funeral.
 Bennetts were also instrumental in helping a local Survivors of Bereavement by Suicide group start in the area.

 Bennetts involvement in the community extends to regular fundraising for local charities, supporting events and providing sponsorship and raffle prizes.
 Their Facebook page shows the many, many events they are involved with.
 Jane is also Chairperson of Brentwood in Bloom with Bennetts sponsoring the Best Kept Religious Grounds category.